rabbitControl/RCP/RCPSpecification.md

 ## Endianess

-For multi byte data words, network byte order (big endian byte order) is used.
+For multi byte data words, network byte order (big endian) is used.

 ## Byte / Bits